-Tired but you can’t sleep?
+Are you tired but can’t sleep?

 Lucky you if you’re on a Batik Air flight.
-Usually, all of their planes do offer Inflight-Entertainment.
+Usually, all of their planes do offer Inflight Entertainment.
 Depending on the aircraft, Garuda Indonesia sometimes offers Inflight-Entertainment too.

 Read also 5 tips on how to survive a night flight!